bvanhoewijk/AoC2025/README.md

 Goal is to solve fun programming exercises to improve my coding skills.

 ---
+## Day 09: ⭐⭐
+- [x] Part 1: Part 1 was trivial
+- [x] Part 2: For part 2 I first tried to do connect the path to create the polygon positions and then floodfill the outside, which was the wrong approach as it took way too long.
+I also tried raytracing, to find intersections, but also too slow.
+Finally, I ended up using `shapely.geometry` with `Polygon` and `box` objects and used `polygon.contains(rectangle)`.

 ## Day 08: ⭐⭐
 - [x] Part 1: Reading is hard.
 Used itertools.combinations to get all pairs.
 Then I sort that list and process and merge the first 1000 combinations/nodes.
 - [x] Part 2: Merge until there is only one merged node.